Living Trusts For The Texas Homestead

 Introduction

-Should living trusts be used for the long-term holding of rental properties and other investments?
-We see this frequently promoted in investment and asset protection seminars.
-The problem is that trusts have no liability barrier as do LLCs, corporations, and limited partnerships, and a liability barrier should be a priority for real estate investors.
-An LLC is usually the preferred vehicle for real estate investing, not a trust.
+(2) because trusts have no liability barrier as do LLCs, corporations, and limited partnerships—and a liability barrier should be a priority for real estate investors.
+Accordingly, an LLC is usually the preferred vehicle for real estate investing, not a living trust.

-As with other trusts, a trustor establishes the trust and conveys property into it.
-A trustee (or co-trustees if husband and wife) directs trust affairs on behalf of the beneficiaries (often the children).
+As with other trusts, a trustor first establishes the trust (with a trust agreement) and then conveys property into it.
+Going forward, a trustee (or co-trustees if husband and wife) directs trust affairs on behalf of the beneficiaries who are often the children.
 Since title remains in the trust, and the trust does not die, the surviving beneficiaries automatically “inherit” the trust property but without probate or other involvement by courts or lawyers.
+After such succession, the beneficiaries are typically given the option to terminate the trust.

 The trust agreement should state the trust’s purpose in general terms along the following lines: “to hold, preserve, maintain, and distribute the Trust Property for the benefit of the Beneficiaries, including but not limited to payment of expenses for their respective health, education, maintenance, and support as the Trustee, acting in his or her sole discretion, deems reasonable, prudent, and necessary.”
 Texas law confers wide powers upon a trustee including selling and purchasing trust property but imposes a fiduciary duty in the management of the trust and its assets.

-The trustor usually reserves the right to revoke or amend the living trust for the homestead.
+The trustor reserves the right to revoke or amend the living trust for the homestead.
 The terms of the trust are therefore not finally fixed until the trustor dies (or, in the case of husband and wife co-trustees, when the surviving spouse dies) at which time most living trusts become irrevocable.
-No deed or probate is required.
+No deed or probate is required in order to vest beneficial interests.
 Even though Texas has an expedited probate process, the result may be a considerable saving of time, effort, and attorney’s fees.

 A spendthrift clause is usually included that prohibits a beneficiary from assigning his or her interest in the trust to creditors.

-Real property is conveyed into trust by general or special warranty deed recorded in the county clerk’s real property records.
-The deed should make certain specific recitals concerning the homestead nature of the property.
+Real property is conveyed into trust by general or special warranty deed that is usually recorded in the county clerk’s real property records.
+A well-drafted deed of this type will make specific recitals concerning the homestead nature of the property.
 Conveying the property by deed into the living trust is an essential part of the process since the trust agreement, by itself, does not transfer title.

 The trust need not formally assume existing liabilities on trust property in order for the transfer to be effective.
 Property can be taken “subject to” existing indebtedness (i.e., without the trust or trustee taking any liability for the debt) or the debt can be assumed or wrapped.
 “Subject to” is more common in the trust context.